This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 - Is the other party insured or not, and how easy would it be for you to recover your losses?

 WARNING: If you choose not to claim, you may have difficulty lodging a claim through your own insurer later.
 Most policies give your insurer the right to deal with the driver or owner at fault themselves, if you have interfered with or prejudiced their ability to do this, your insurer may reduce or reject your claim.

 When to consider not claiming:

-If you are not at fault and the at-fault party is insured and admits liability, you should consider not claiming on your policy but pursuing the at-fault party instead.
+- If you are not at fault and the at-fault party is insured and admits liability, you can consider not claiming on your policy but pursuing the at-fault party instead.

 CAN I CLAIM ON THE OTHER DRIVER’S INSURANCE?

 You cannot “claim” on the other driver’s insurance in the same way as your own insurance.
 It is not your insurance policy that the claim falls under.
 Neither you or the other driver’s insurer have any obligations towards each other.

 For the other driver’s insurer to be involved, the other driver needs to lodge a claim and pay their excess.
 The only exception to this is if the other driver has passed away or cannot be found after reasonable attempts.
 You cannot force the other driver to claim if they do not want to.

 Once a claim is lodged, the driver’s insurer stands in the shoes of their customer.
 They may be willing to negotiate with you, but they do not have to.

 They may ask you to give them access to inspect your car or to use their repairer or hire car company.
 You have the right to refuse and to use your own repairers, but you do need to be very careful to act reasonably and minimise the amount you want to recover, otherwise you may end up out of pocket.
 If you cannot reach an agreement with the other driver’s insurer, you may need to pursue them in court.
 Court is risky, and you should get legal advice before considering proceedings.